1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-01.md

 1. In the **Object Explorer panel** at the top left of the screen, expand the **Databases (1)** node.
 Right-click the database named **cases (2)** and select the option **Connect with PSQL (3)**.

-   > **Note:** If you face any error while trying to connect to PSQL, close vs code, reopen it and try again.
+   > **Note:** If you face any error while trying to connect to PSQL, close VS Code, reopen it and try again.

    ![](Images/cases.png)